Beneath the Surface

 Mazraani and Sellitti had made shipwreck hunting an annual endeavor for over a decade.
 For most of the year, they were attorneys, with Mazraani practicing criminal and civil law, and Sellitti serving as a public defender for the state of New Jersey.
 But for several weeks in the summer, the only place they wanted to be was on the open ocean, exploring shipwrecks—a lifelong passion that’s become a self-imposed mandate to bring closure to the families of the passengers lost at sea.
 “Some will say that the type of exploration Joe engaged in is not worth the risk.
 If viewed in isolation, perhaps it isn’t,” an online tribute stated.
 “But nothing Joe did happened in isolation.
 It was his way of life.
 Joe understood better than anyone that life offers no guarantees.
 He lived every moment fully, without compromise.
 He did not want to die doing what he loved—none of us do.
 He wanted to survive it, to grow old doing it.
 But Joe embraced a life of extraordinary risk, and he would be the first to say that doing so was far better than a long life half-lived.”

 Last August, nearly 100 nautical miles east of Nantucket, Mazraani and Sellitti found another wreck they had been researching for years: the French passenger vessel Le Lyonnais.
 Once considered one of the finest ships in the world, the iron-hulled steamer had been resting silently for nearly 175 years, gradually collapsing in on itself in 250 feet of water.
 Le Lyonnais was the victim of one of the greatest hit-and-runs in human history when it was struck by the American ship Adriatic on November 2, 1856.
-Over 100 people died on board the ship.
+Over 100 people died on board.

 “When you start to learn more about the passengers, then you start to care about these people and ultimately you feel like you have a duty to tell their stories and a duty to find their final resting place,” Sellitti said.
 “That’s the very definition of obsession.
 It snowballs to a point where I have to find this shipwreck because I’m not going to be able to rest until I do.”

 The ship they laid eyes on was not a typical passenger vessel for its time.
 Le Lyonnais was built in perhaps one of the greatest transition periods in maritime history, when traditional sails gave way to steam engines.
 As a result, Le Lyonnais was built with both masts and smoke stacks.
 A New York Weekly Herald reporter at the time wrote that it was “built in the strongest manner” and “fitted and sound in every respect.”
 Its cabins were fitted with Venetian blinds.
 Its engine was thought of as premier.
 “People were grappling with the idea of burning fires in the underbellies of ships, which sounded weird at the time, so they wanted a backup of sails,” Sellitti said.

 Even with modern technology, finding a shipwreck can be an excruciatingly long endeavor, with no guarantee you’ll ever find what you’re looking for.
 Most of that work actually happens on dry land, behind a computer and in research libraries.
 “Shipwreck hunting is 95% research, and only 5% of it happens on the water,” Sellitti said.
 “The ocean is enormous.
 It’s not a needle in a haystack; it’s more like a needle in a field full of haystacks.”
 That, and the danger factor.
 “Le Lyonnais is really pushing the boundaries of citizen shipwreck exploration to the extreme,” Sellitti admitted before the trip.
 “These dives are the same thing as when you see [free solo climber] Alex Honnold climbing a 1,000-foot wall without a rope.”

 In the case of Le Lyonnais, the initial search area started out as 100 square miles, more than twice the area of Nantucket in a stretch of ocean known for dangerous currents and where visibility on the seafloor can be as clouded as just 20-30 feet.
 Months before her crew hit the water, Sellitti found herself researching not only information about the sunken ship, but the accounts given to local newspapers by its survivors weeks after the crash.
 At one point, Sellitti made an Ancestry.com account for each survivor to learn more about their backgrounds and motivations, and why any of them might lie to the press.
 “From being a lawyer, I’m used to multiple witness statements and trying to stack them on top of each other to determine who’s telling the truth and who’s not,” she said.